-Consumer mix tilted towards CNG, a relatively high-margin segment - Nearly 84% of GGL's sales were derived from the CNG segment in H1 FY2024, which has relatively high profitability vis-à-vis the PNG segment.
+Consumer mix tilted towards CNG, a relatively high-margin segment - Nearly 84% of GGL's sales were derived from the CNG segment in H1 FY2025, which has relatively high profitability vis-à-vis the PNG segment.
 The company has secured gas tie-ups with GAIL and IOCL to meet its entire gas requirement.
 As most of the sales are derived from CNG, domestic gas allocation for majority of the requirements results in assured gas supply at low prices.
-The operating margins (on operating income net of excise duty) improved to 19.7% in H1 FY2024 from 11.1% in the previous fiscal.
-There were profitability challenges in the previous fiscal due to heightened gas prices, which peaked and subsequently corrected.